jerrylin3321/mywebsite/content/posts/my-first-post.md

 ---
-title: "Jerry Lin"
+title: "My First Post"
-date: 2019-10-09T14:36:13-04:00
+date: 2019-03-23T14:58:51-05:00
-draft: false
+draft: true
-cover: "img/Duke_University_fly_over.jpg"
+author: "Euirim Choi"
+description: "\"Hello, friend?\" That's lame.
+Maybe I should give you a name?"
 ---

-Hello!
-I'm an undergrad at Duke University.
-There's a brilliant future out there for everyone.
-It's this I believe, and it's this I live.
+Hello, my name is Euirim Choi.
+I like pie and computers.

+I've included some examples of the work that I've done.